Nicole Manison

 Manison was born in Tennant Creek, and she later studied journalism and public relations at Curtin University in Perth.
 Prior to entering politics, she worked as human resources and communications manager for MG Kailis Group and as a media advisor to former Labor leaders Paul Henderson and Delia Lawrie.

 She was elected to the Legislative Assembly in the 2013 by-election after the resignation of former Chief Minister Paul Henderson.
 On 18 February 2013, opposition leader Delia Lawrie appointed Manison to the Labor frontbench in the portfolios of Public Employment and Public Housing.
 Manison was later promoted to Health, Essential Services, Statehood, Multicultural Affairs, Young Territorians and Senior Territorians portfolios.

 Following Labor's victory at the 2016 election, Manison was sworn in as Treasurer of the Northern Territory on 31 August, replacing former Chief Minister Adam Giles.
 On 11 September, she was selected as the new deputy leader of the Labor Party and Deputy Chief Minister, following the defeat of Lynne Walker at the election.
 She was also designated as Minister for Infrastructure, Planning and Logistics and Minister for Children.

 The aftermath of the 2020 election saw a reshuffle of the ministry.
 Chief Minister Michael Gunner opted to become his own Treasurer, but retained Manison as his deputy.
 Manison was sworn into the new cabinet as Minister for Fire, Police and Ambulance Services, Mining and Industry, Northern Australia and Trade, Defence Industries, Agribusiness and Aquaculture, and International Education.

+In early 2024, she announced she will be retiring at the next election in 2024.
+Manison stated she wanted to spend more time with her family, and did not have a new job planned.

+In November 2024, less than three months after leaving office, Manison accepted a role with Tamboran Resources as vice-president of government relations and public affairs, leading to revolving door criticisms.
+Greens MP Kat McNamara called for the details of the contract to be made public.
+In April of 2024, Chief Minister Eva Lawler had signed a nine-year deal with Tamboran to buy fracked gas from the Beetaloo Basin in the Northern Territory.
+The Centre for Public Integrity called for Manison to resign from her new corporate role, and for her recent decisions to be reviewed.

 Manison is a member of Labor Right.